Sanatorium: Early establishments

 The Adirondack Cottage Sanitarium, established in Saranac Lake, New York, in 1885, was the first such establishment in North America.
-According to the Saskatchewan Lung Association, when the National Anti-Tuberculosis Association (Canada) was founded in 1904, its members, including renowned pioneer in the fight against tuberculosis Dr. R.G.
+According to the Saskatchewan Lung Association, when the National Anti-Tuberculosis Association (Canada) was founded in 1904, its members, including renowned pioneer in the fight against tuberculosis R.G.
 Ferguson, believed that a distinction should be made between the health resorts with which people were familiar and the new tuberculosis treatment hospitals: "So they decided to use a new word which instead of being derived from the Latin noun sanitas, meaning health, would emphasize the need for scientific healing or treatment.
 Accordingly, they took the Latin verb root sano, meaning to heal, and adopted the new word sanatorium."

 Switzerland used to have many sanatoria, as health professionals believed that clean, cold mountain air was the best treatment for lung diseases.
 In Finland, a series of tuberculosis sanatoria were built throughout the country in isolated forest areas during the early 1900s.
 The most famous was the Paimio Sanatorium, completed in 1933 and designed by world-renowned architect Alvar Aalto.
 It had both sun-balconies and a rooftop terrace where the patients would lie all day either in beds or on specially designed chairs, the Paimio Chair.
 In Portugal, the Heliantia Sanatorium in Valadares was used for the treatment of bone tuberculosis between the 1930s and 1960s.